-OVH is a true international hosting company.
-Founded by a Polish family in France, this host now operates in 5 continents and has 19 localized countries.
-With more than 260,000 servers in 22 datacenters, this company has a well-earned reputation of a ‘business giant’.
-Millions of users all around the world use OVH shared, VPS, cloud or dedicated hosting services, as well as purchase domain names.
-Between them, there are beginners, professionals, family businesses and huge companies.
-All of them trust this provider to be secure and fast - after all, OVH host WikiLeaks, a world-famous secret information organization.
+Millions of users all around the world use OVH VPS, cloud or dedicated hosting services, as well as purchase domain names.
+All of them trust OVH to be secure and fast - after all, OVH hosts WikiLeaks, a world-famous secret information organization.

-These things make this host a very interesting one to inspect and analyze.
-In this OVH review, I will see whether this company provides high-quality hosting and do so securely.
+In this OVH review, we will see whether this company provides high-quality hosting and do so securely.

 NOTE - some OVH services may not be available in certain locations.
 For example, as of September 2017, shared web hosting is unavailable for the United States.